Magnitogorsk Chelyabinsk, Russia Travel Guide

 Casual and practical clothing is fine for daily wear.
 Modest attire at religious sites (covered heads for female travelers, covered shoulders and knees for all).
 Dressy casual for theatres.

 Generally permissible in public spaces.
-Always ask for permission before photographing individuals, especially children.
-Industrial sites (MMK) have strict photography restrictions for security.
+Always seek permission to photograph individuals, particularly for kids.
+Industrial sites (MMK) have strict rules on photography for security.

 Avoid discussing politics or making negative comparisons between Russia and other countries.
 Respect Russian history.
 Public displays of affection, especially same-sex, are uncommon.
 Visitors should use discretion.